2012–13 Portland Pilots women's basketball team

-The 2012–13 Portland Pilots women's basketball team is representing the University of Portland in the 2012–13 college basketball season.
-This is head coach Jim Sollar's twenty-sixth season at Portland.
-The Pilots are members of the West Coast Conference and will play their home games at Chiles Center.
+The 2012–13 Portland Pilots women's basketball team represented the University of Portland in the 2012–13 college basketball season.
+This was head coach Jim Sollars' twenty-sixth season at Portland.
+The Pilots were members of the West Coast Conference and played their home games at Chiles Center.

 Before the season

 The Pilots were picked to finish eighth in the WCC.